mitre/im_sample_algorithm/docs/README.md

 * Developer Talk: [Does it compile & pass tests?](dev_talk.md)
 * Mapping DO-361A Appendix C to published code
 * Modeling Topics
+    * Interval Management clearance types
+    * Where is IM Turn?
     * [Coordinate systems](coordinate_systems.md) used in the code
     * How does an algorithm receive an IM Clearance?
     * Where is the IFPI defined?